 Please note: All of the following links leave DEC's website.

-- NYSERDA's Agricultural and Industrial Waste Management page - information on the assistance available from NYSERDA for manure management and biogas production.
+- NYSERDA's Agricultural Food Waste Management page - information on the assistance available from NYSERDA for manure management and biogas production.

 - Sustainable Agriculture Research and Education (SARE) - information on USDA grants for farmers who want to test new ideas with field trials, farm demonstrations, marketing programs or other techniques.
 SARE grants are also available to farm service providers, communities and other organizations participating in agricultural sustainability efforts.